An Unfortunate Emperor

 in 1194, Otto was one of the hostages who stood in for him until the rest of the ransom was paid, and later fought at Richard's side in the war against the King of France.

 Emperor Heinrich died in 1197.
 With Richard's support, Otto got himself elected King of Germany, but so did Barbarossa's youngest son, Philipp of Swabia.
 Philipp had the regal insignia, but the coronation was done by the wrong bishop in the wrong place.
-Otto had the right bishop and place, but no insignia.
+Otto had the right bishop and place (and the support of the pope), but no insignia.

 The two men fought for power for the next ten years.
 Otto's brother Heinrich took example from the dysfunctional Plantagenet relations and changed sides a few times.